 Excellent at catering for both DJs and producers.
 Although they are better for DJs, they make a perfect choice for DJ/ producers wanting to share speakers for both tasks.

-Typically catering for audiences numbering their 100s, speakers for weddings need to be able to drown people in sound; otherwise, they risk being drowned out by the volume of guests!
-Packing a whelping bass also helps, as big audiences love it!
+Typically catering for audiences numbering in the 100s, speakers for weddings need to be able to drown people in sound; otherwise, they risk being drowned out by the volume of guests!
+Packing a whopping bass also helps, as big audiences love it!

 Transportability is critical with this category of speaker, so they are often referred to as portable by the manufacturer and will have carry handles fixed to their cabinet’s sides, tops, or both.
 Most will also be pole mountable and will happily sit above an external subwoofer, not that one will be needed for most use cases as the internal subwoofers put out powerful bass.